-Between 1996 and 2012, opposition against SSM has decreased in both groups at about the same rate: - 0.8 percentage points per year (PPY).
+Between 1996 and 2012, opposition against SSM has decreased in both groups at about the same rate: -- about 0.8 percentage points per year (PPY).

 By 2012, many polls have consistently shown that most American adults favor SSM.
 However, among African Americans, only a minority support SSM; there remains a margin of 10 percentage points between support and opposition.
 If the average rate of increase in support over the past 16 years continues, it will take until 2018-Fall before most African Americans favor SSM.
 1 However, as shown by the graph below, the rate of change in acceptance of and opposition to SSM appears to be accelerating rapidly in recent years.
 The gap may well be closed by 2014 or 2015.

 1996 to 2012: Polling data from Pew Research Center:

 Possible reasons for the slower increase in support for SSM by African Americans:

 One reason for the slow increase in support for SSM among African Americans might be their religious affiliation.
 Fundamentalist and other evangelical Christians form the main opposition to marriage equality in the U.S. A larger percentage of fundamentalist and other evangelical Christians is found among African Americans than in the general population.